-The name 'Strathfield' was derived from the house of jeweller John Hardy, which was originally built c.1868 for Walter Renny, Mayor of Sydney.
-It has been demolished but a plaque has been built on the footpath indicating marking the approximate location of where the house once stood in Strathfield Avenue.
+The name 'Strathfield' was derived from the house of jeweller John Hardy, which was originally built c.1868 for Walter Renny, a Mayor of Sydney.
+The house has since been demolished but a plaque is located on the footpath indicating the approximate location of the former house.
 This house was originally named 'Stratfieldsaye', which was also the name of a ship which brought many migrants from England to Australia including future NSW Premier Henry Parkes.
 Stratfieldsaye is also the name of the Duke of Wellington's Estate in England.

 The first Mayor of Strathfield was George Hardie, an auctioneer and mining agent, who lived in a house called 'Torrington'.
 The first Strathfield Council Chambers were located in a private home called 'Steephurst' 22-24 Albyn Road Strathfield.
-The Strathfield Council Chambers were built in 1887 and designed by architect John Sulman.
+The Strathfield Council Chambers were built in 1887 and designed by the architectural firm of John Sulman and C E Blackmann.
 The Council Chambers have had many additions including a first floor and Town Hall, built in 1923.

-Other areas were added to Strathfield Council over time.
-In 1947, the Municipality of Homebush was abolished and this area added to Strathfield Council.
+Addition of other areas to the Council area have expanded the size of the Council over time.
+In 1947, the Municipality of Homebush was abolished and added to Strathfield Council.
 The former Homebush Council was located north of the Railway line and included areas such as Mason and Bressington Parks.
 In 1949, the west ward of the former Enfield Council was added to Strathfield Council.
 This area was bounded by Liverpool Rd, Coronation Parade, Roberts Rd and Punchbowl Rd.
 The addition of these areas included large amounts of parks and commercial and industrial sites such as Parramatta Road where the Stockyards were located.
 This site is now Sydney Markets.
 In 1992, a section of the northern part of the Municipality was transferred to the Auburn Council area.
 In return, the area of and between Boundary Creek and the railway line, occupied by the former Ford factory building, was transferred from Auburn to Strathfield Council.

-Strathfield is known for its vast parklands.
-The first park was Strathfield Park which was dedicated in 1914.
-Many parks were acquired in the 1920s and 1930s as the Council was concerned that with large numbers of homes being built, there would be no open space or parks.
-Therefore, sites were acquired by the Council for public recreation.
-Strathfield now has over 60 parks ranging from large areas such as Hudson Park and Airey Park to small neighbourhood parks such Boden and Pilgrim Reserves.
+While Strathfield is known for its parklands, the first public park, Strathfield Park, was not dedicated until 1914.
+Many parks were acquired in the 1920s and 1930s to provide open space for increasing populations.
+Strathfield now has a wide variety of parks and reserves ranging from large areas such as Hudson Park and Airey Park to smaller local parks such Boden Reserve and Pilgrim Reserve.

-Strathfield is also known for its' many churches and schools.
-The earliest Church built in Strathfield was St Ann's Catholic Church at Strathfield South but there are a large number of historic churches including St Anne's Anglican Church (Beresford Road), Homebush Uniting Church (Meredith Street Homebush) and Strathfield Uniting Church (Carrington Avenue).
+Strathfield is also known for its' many schools and churches.
 Strathfield has many primary and secondary schools, both private and public including Santa Sabina, Meriden, Trinity Grammar, St Patrick's, Strathfield Girls High and Homebush Boys High.
 The Australian Catholic University also has a campus in Strathfield.
+The earliest Church built in Strathfield was St Ann's Catholic Church at Strathfield South in 1859-64 but there are many historic churches including St Anne's Anglican Church (Beresford Road), Homebush Uniting Church (Meredith Street Homebush) and Strathfield Uniting Church (Carrington Avenue).

 Strathfield Council is made up of seven Councillors, who are elected every four years.
-The Mayor is elected from and by the Councillors each September.
+The Mayor is periodically elected from and by the Councillors.
 Councillors decide on major decisions and policies, while Council staff implement these decisions and administer the activities of the Council.

 Strathfield remains primarily a residential district.
-Since the 1960s the population of Sydney has continued to grow and there are demands for more housing to be built.
+Since the 1960s the population of Sydney has continued to grow with increasing demand for housing.
 Since the 1960s, home units and town houses have been built in Strathfield, particularly around railway stations to provide more housing accommodation.
 Homes and streets in Strathfield, which are considered significant and valuable to current and future generations, have been heritage listed to assist their long-term preservation.